uvaai/pdp/python/en/loops/index.md

 -   **Note:** Python counts *up to* the last number in the function range(): range(1,11) runs from *up to and including* 10.
 This is a very common mistake to make when you begin programming in Python.
 It might feel unintuitive, but that's just the way it is.

--   In the above example we assigned the name 'x' to the variable, but we could of course have used a different name like 'number', 'i', 'counter' etc. You can use whatever you want.
+-   In the above example we assigned the name `x` to the variable, but we could of course have used a different name like `number`, `i`, `counter` etc. You can use whatever you want.

 -   With range you can also specify the step size.
-This is standard set to 1, but if you prefer to take steps of 10 you would use the following syntax:
+This is set to 1 by default, but if you prefer to take steps of 10 you would use the following syntax:

          for x in range(1, 100, 10):

-    Please try this yourself to make sure you understand what values x takes in this program.
+    Please try this yourself to make sure you understand what values `x` takes in this program.

 ## Types of loops

 In Python, just like in almost every other programming language, there are two different constructions to loop over a variable: the **for-loop** and the **while-loop**.

 A for-loop is used when you know beforehand how often you want to repeat the set of instructions.
-In cases where you do not know the number of repetitions in advance and want to re-evaluate at every iteration whether you want to continue you use the while-loop.
+In cases where you do not know the number of repetitions in advance and want to re-evaluate at every iteration whether you want to continue, you use the while-loop.
 In a while-loop, just like in the for-loop, all instructions are executed for a specific value of the variable.
 Ths difference is that each time the variable is changed, there is an evaluation wether or not to re-do the block again.

 In most cases, `for` and `while` are interchangeable.
 This for-loop: